FormattableMarkup.php

 * // The following are using the : placeholder inside an HTML tag.

-* $this->placeholderFormat('<a href=":foo">link text</a>, ['@foo' => $some_variable]);
+* $this->placeholderFormat('<a href=":foo">link text</a>', [':foo' => $some_variable]);

-* $this->placeholderFormat('<a href=":foo" title="static text">link text</a>, ['@foo' => $some_variable]);
+* $this->placeholderFormat('<a href=":foo" title="static text">link text</a>', [':foo' => $some_variable]);

-* $this->placeholderFormat('<a href=":foo">@foo</a>, ['@foo' => $some_variable]);
+* $this->placeholderFormat('<a href=":foo">link text</a>', [':foo' => $some_variable]);

-* $this->placeholderFormat('<img src=":foo" />, ['@foo' => '/image.png']);
+* $this->placeholderFormat('<img src=":foo" />', [':foo' => '/image.png']);

 * @endcode